Cave of the Patriarchs massacre: Jewish diaspora

 Such an act is an obscenity and a travesty of Jewish values.
 That it should have been perpetrated against worshippers in a house of prayer at a holy time makes it a blasphemy as well...
 Violence is evil.
 Violence committed in the name of God is doubly evil.
 Violence against those engaged in worshipping God is unspeakably evil.

 An editorial in The Jewish Chronicle written by Chaim Bermant denounced the Kach organisation to which Goldstein belonged as "Neo-Nazis" and a U.S. creation, funded by American money and a product of American gun culture.
 The same edition also reported that some Liberal synagogues in the UK had begun fundraising for Goldstein's victims.

 Palestinian public

 Palestinian protesters took to the streets in the aftermath of the massacre.
 There were widespread protests and clashes in both the occupied territories and within Israel itself, in Nazareth and Jaffa.

+Sociologist Baruch Kimmerling wrote that the massacre "created perceptions of religious warfare."
+He also argued that the attack formed the roots of the Second Intifada.

 As a reaction to the trauma-induced in children in Hebron, the Palestinian Child Arts Center (PCAC), a non-governmental, nonprofit organization was founded.
 The activities of the centre primarily involve the intellectual development of Palestinian children, and to reinforce a positive role for the child within Palestinian society and culture.